 Why is school closed?

-On Thursday, March 12, Governor Mike DeWine mandated all schools in Ohio be closed due to concerns over the COVID-19, also known as coronavirus, from Monday, March 16 through Friday, April 3, 2020.
+Governor Mike DeWine mandated all schools in Ohio be closed through the remainder of the school year due to concerns over the COVID-19, also known as coronavirus.
 We are following the Governor’s orders.

-How will my student learn during the three-week closure?
+How will my student learn during distance learning?

 What about students on IEPs?